robotsorcerer/Savitzky-Golay/README.md

 * Added examples to `int main()` function (August 15, 2015)
 * Modified frame size and polynomial order to be reconfigurable at run time (July 1, 2016)

+###TODO
+Add a plotter to plot the filtered values on a gtk chart?

 ###Reference

 **INTRODUCTION TO SIGNAL PROCESSING**

   Sophocles J. Orfanidis, Prentice Hall, 2010

   *Chapter 8; Section 8.3.5*